fuzzyticks/cronwrap/README.md

 	     - cmd.has_exec
 	     - cron.*

-Note -: System is not complete, and not at all safe for any running environment yet, Its jsut an attempt to provide a working model, It can be improved further and more things can be incorporate easily (Like developing recommendation service, which can suggest time slots for running a job based on collected data in elastic, we can visualize metrics using kibana or other tools, wrapper script can freely be used for capturing any job/command (either executing through crond or directly by user) etc etc....
+Note -: System is not complete, and not at all safe for any running environment yet, It is just an attempt to provide a working model, It can be improved further and more things can be incorporate easily (Like developing recommendation service, which can suggest time slots for running a job based on collected data in elastic, we can visualize metrics using kibana or other tools, wrapper script can freely be used for capturing any job/command (either executing through crond or directly by user) etc etc....